ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

   - sct_data: An array of objects consisting of the base64 representation of the binary SCT data as defined in {{RFC-6962-BIS-09}}
-    Section 3.2.
+    Section 3.3.

-The 'x509_chain' element MUST contain the leaf certificate and the full chain to a known root.
+The 'x509\_chain' element MUST contain the leaf certificate and the full chain to a root accepted by all of the logs in the set of logs issuing all the SCTs in the 'sct\_data' element.

+\[TBD: Be strict about what sct_data may contain or is this sufficiently implied by previous sections?\]

-\[ TBD: There was discussion about including a few field for client->server reporting, which is the exact set and order of certificates sent by the HTTPS server to the client.
+\[TBD: There was discussion about including a few field for client->server reporting, which is the exact set and order of certificates sent by the HTTPS server to the client.
 This is additional diagnostic information that a HTTPS server could use to check it's deployment... but is pretty much useless to CT or gossip.
-Right now we're not including this, but we're polling server operators to see if they would welcome this data.]
+Right now we're not including this, but we're polling server operators to see if they would welcome this data.\]

 ## STH pollination {#sth-pollination}